elastic/kibana/x-pack/plugins/alerting/README.md

   - `params` (optional): Joi object validation
 - `execute` (function): A function to be called for executing an alert.

-Alert type executors are provided the following:
+Alert type executors are provided the following as the first argument object:

 - `services`:
   - `callCluster`: use this to do elasticsearch queries on the cluster Kibana connects to.
 NOTE: This currently authenticates as the Kibana internal user, this will change in a future PR.